 Since the mid-1980’s I’ve been flying on my preferred airline, and I’ve only missed their highest level one time, the year after 9/11 when my business slowed a bit.
 I’m anticipating keeping this level of travel up for at least a few more years, hopefully more.
 That’s at least 25 years, so far, of hitting their highest status.
 They take great care of me (usually).
 The perks are nice.
 The special phone number they give me to reach top level support for reservations, flight changes and more is really the ultimate perk.
 But what happens if or when I decide to retire?
 What happens to all of the loyalty that I’ve given them?

-Back to my friends.
 Some of them have decided to retire.
 And when they do, all of their perks come to a screeching halt.
-No longer do they get complementary upgrades.
-No longer do they have access to the special phone number for help.
+No longer do they get complimentary upgrades or have access to the special phone number for help.
 No longer do they get taken care of like the VIP they were for so many years.
 My friends didn’t defect to another airline.
-They are still loyal, but just don’t fly as much.
+They are still loyal but just don’t fly as much.

 I’m not picking on a particular airline.
 To my knowledge, this is the way it is with most airlines.